 Anorexia is more common in women.
 Factors that increase your risk for anorexia include:

 Symptoms may include:

 Anorexia often leads to a number of serious medical problems including:

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam and psychological evaluation will be done.

 Other tests may include: